 This is a boma.
 Huge fun!
 It's an enclosed, secure outdoor area where dinner is served in dry weather.
 The top is open to the stars.
 In the middle, a camp fire sets the scene.
 It's the best!

 After dessert and coffee, pull your chair up to the fire to finish off your wine.
 It's the perfect way to end a day in the wilderness.

-There is nothing quite like the atmosphere in the boma after dinner; wait till the storytelling to begins!
+There is nothing like the feeling of being in the boma; and just wait till the storytelling to begins.